mjl62/quake2_rpgmod/README.md

     - Fortify Potion: Increases your resistance to damage.
     - Helmet: Armor piece with an enchantment that lowers magicka cost for spells.
     - Chestplate: Armor piece with an enchantment that raises fatigue regeneration.
-    - Boots: Armor piece that
+    - Boots: Armor piece that increases your movement speed.